Google Is Changing (and so Is Ecommerce SEO)

 This feature makes it very easy to address any of the issues that might prevent people from finding your products.

 GMC also offers a range of analytics features that allow you to track and measure the performance of your product listings over time.
+It’s an important tool for any ecommerce SEO audit.

 This platform integrates with most of the major ecommerce content management systems.
 To link your GMC account with Shopify, follow these instructions.
 For WooCommerce/WordPress, start here.